OpenLeo/oleomux/README.md

 Main functionality todo list
 ----------------------------
+- Fix cantools dbc output code
+    - if there is no sender/receivers then it outputs illegal dbc
+    - if there are spaces in signal names it outputs illegal dbc
 - Fix bug causing live data to no longer show up in some situations?
 - Test and fix arduino/socketcan input
 - More translations and sync up with PSA-RE